Freehold (Green Title) and survey-strata subdivision

 There are a range of resources available to help you undertake development in the City of Subiaco:

-• Department of Mines, Industry Regulation and Safety - the Dividing Fences Act 1961 deals with issues on dividing boundary fences which separate the land of different owners.
-Dividing/boundary fences behind the street setback line are not governed by planning controls
+- Department of Mines, Industry Regulation and Safety - the Dividing Fences Act 1961 deals with issues on dividing boundary fences which separate the land of different owners.
+Dividing/boundary fences behind the street setback line are not governed by planning controls.
+DEMIRS also manage STRA registration.

-The Panel consists of four to six leading experts who of which meet on the third Wednesday of each month as required.
+The Panel consists of four to seven leading experts who meet on the third Wednesday of each month as required.
 Design Review Panel Meetings are not open to the public.

 For further information, please see